AArch64 shared memory synchronization

 NOTE: one, rather simplistic and inaccurate, way to think about the

-Now, let’s take a look at the implementation of the spinlock_lock
+Now, let’s take a look at the implementation of the spinlock_lock.
+We know

 that it must contain a loop of some form, so let’s figure out where in the code